dotnet/AspNetCore.Docs/aspnetcore/blazor/components/layouts.md

 Some app elements, such as menus, copyright messages, and company logos, are usually part of app's overall presentation.
 Placing a copy of the markup for these elements into all of the components of an app isn't efficient.
 Every time that one of these elements is updated, every component that uses the element must be updated.
 This approach is costly to maintain and can lead to inconsistent content if an update is missed. *Layouts* solve these problems.

-A Blazor layout is a Razor component that shares markup with components that reference it.
+A Blazor layout is a Blazor component that shares markup with components that reference it.
 Layouts can use [data binding](xref:blazor/components/data-binding), [dependency injection](xref:blazor/fundamentals/dependency-injection), and other features of components.

 ## Layout components